camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/use-connectors/inbound.md

 You can still start instances of that process manually via the modeler, which is sometimes useful during testing.
 :::

-### Example: Configuring an HTTP Webhook
+### Example: Configuring an HTTP webhook

 Different Connector types have different configuration options, but parts like **Result expression**, or **Correlation key** are common for all of them.
-Let's take a look at an example of configuring an HTTP Webhook.
+Let's take a look at an example of configuring an HTTP webhook.

-To deploy and use the webhook, you would need to fill in several fields.
+To deploy and use the webhook, you need to fill in several fields:

 1. **Webhook method** - HTTP method for your inbound webhook.
 You can either set a specific one or choose `Any` if all methods need to be supported.
 2. **Webhook ID** - Context path for your inbound webhook.
 This is used to build a URL endpoint for your webhook.
 For example, given the `Webhook ID` value is `myWebhookPath`, the complete webhook URL endpoint will be `http(s)://<base URL>/inbound/myWebhookPath`.